Kerstin Barndt

 Administrative Assistant, Museum Studies Program

 Amy Smola joined the Museum Studies Program in 2010 as the Administrative Assistant after having worked for 17 years in healthcare administration at the University of Michigan Health System.
 Her role in Museum Studies includes tasks related to budget reconciliation, purchasing, financial systems, student administration, events coordination and promotion.
 She earned her Bachelor of Arts degree from Eastern Michigan University with a major in Psychology and a double minor in Literature and Art History, and she completed her Master’s in Library and Information Science at Wayne State University.
-Amy also has an administrative role with the Rackham Graduate School’s Professional and Academic Development team.
+Amy also holds an administrative role with the Rackham Graduate School’s Graduate Student Program and Consultation Services.